Braised Green Beans

 Without being overly dramatic, I can say that these may be the best green beans I’ve ever eaten.
 The chicken stock and garlic that they’re braised in give a nice mellow flavor to the beans and the lemon juice at the end adds a sharp, bright kick that really takes these beans to another level.
-Give this recipe a try – you’ll be glad you did.
+Give this recipe a try – your family will thank you for it!

-The original recipe used regular fresh green beans but I opted for haricot verts, those slender little French green beans that are so delicious.
+This recipe can be made with either regular fresh green beans or haricot verts, the slender little French green beans that are so delicious.
 Clean and trim the beans, if necessary.
 The haricot verts usually only needed a few stems removed.
-It didn’t even take five minutes of prep time before I was ready to cook.
+It takes about five minutes of prep time.

 The chicken stock should be nearly evaporated at the end of the cooking time.
 If it seems to be evaporating too quickly, add just a few tablespoons of water so that the beans don’t cook dry.